rqlite/rqlite/DOC/CLUSTER_MGMT.md

 So a 4-node cluster is no more fault-tolerant than a 3-node cluster, so running a 4-node cluster provides no advantage over a 3-node cluster.
 Only a 5-node cluster can tolerate the failure of 2 nodes.
 An analogous argument applies to 5-node vs. 6-node clusters, and so on.

 # Creating a cluster
 _This section describes manually creating a cluster.
-If you wish rqlite nodes to automatically find other, and form a cluster, check out [auto-clustering with Consul and etcd](https://github.com/rqlite/rqlite/blob/master/DOC/AUTO_CLUSTERING.md)._
+If you wish rqlite nodes to automatically find other, and form a cluster, check out [auto-clustering](https://github.com/rqlite/rqlite/blob/master/DOC/AUTO_CLUSTERING.md)._

 Let's say you have 3 host machines, _host1_, _host2_, and _host3_, and that each of these hostnames resolves to an IP address reachable from the other hosts.
 Instead of hostnames you can use the IP address directly if you wish.